Ntopo1/Network-Configuration---CCNA-Recap/README.md

   ```
 line console 0
   login local
   exec-timeout 30
   logging synchronous
 ```
 <p align="center">
 <img src="https://i.imgur.com/KpT2OCm.png" height="80%" width="80%" alt="console line config"/>
 </p>
 <align="left">
 The 'line console 0' command is used to enter the console line configuration mode on a Cisco device.
 This mode allows you to configure settings for the console line, which is the physical console port on the device.
 The 'login local' command allows usernames and passwords configured locally on the device can be used to log in.
 The 'exec-timeout 30' command signs out the signed-in user after 30 minutes of inactivity.
-The 'logging synchronous' command ensures that system messages do not interrupt your command input on the consol, logging synchronous reprints your current command line after each log message.
+The 'logging synchronous' command ensures that system messages do not interrupt your command input on the console, logging synchronous reprints your current command line after each log message.
 The step is repeated on each router and switch.
 <br />
 <br />